edtubillara/MusicalSudoku/README.md

 MusicalSudoku
 =============

-A sudoku solver app that plays melodies while it solves
+A sudoku solver app that plays melodies while it solves.
+Tested on a first generation nexus 7.